wsntxxn/AudioCaption/README.md

 ## Configuration
 The training configuration is written in a YAML file and passed to the training script.
 Examples are in `configs`.

+## Contrastive Audio-text Pre-training
+We use contrastive learning for audio-text pre-training.
+The code is in [another repo](https://github.com/wsntxxn/DCASE2022T6_CLAP).
+We also provide [the pre-trained audio-text retrieval model](https://github.com/wsntxxn/AudioCaption/releases/download/v0.0.2/contrastive_pretrain_cnn14_bertm.pth) used for audio captioning training.

 ## Start training
 For example, train a Cnn14_Rnn-Transformer model on Clohto:
 ```bash